 Nettle For Hormonal Balance

-Discover how nettle supports hormonal balance for women naturally.
-Learn about its benefits for estrogen detox, adrenal health, and overall well-being.
+Discover how nettle supports natural hormonal balance in women.
+Discover its benefits for estrogen detoxification, adrenal health, and overall well-being.

-As a nutrition consultant, I’ve seen firsthand how simple, nutrient-dense herbs like nettle can impact hormonal balance.
-In Europe and Poland, where I’m from, nettle has been cherished for generations as a natural remedy.
+In Europe, and particularly in Poland, where I’m from, nettle has been cherished for generations as a natural remedy.
 It grows abundantly—along roadsides, in forests, and backyards.
 My grandma and family would forage for fresh nettle every spring, turning it into teas, soups, and tinctures to support health.
 Packed with minerals and antioxidants, nettle helps detox excess estrogen, nourishes the adrenals, and provides steady energy.
 Great for perimenopause, menopause, PMS, or just hormonal support, this humble herb is an excellent addition to your medicine cabinet and diet.

 What is Stinging Nettle